 When Liddy Shriver and six of her family members and friends mounted their bicycles to ride as "Team Sarcoma" in Louisiana in 2003, they did not know they were starting a global movement.
 They were simply fulfilling one of Liddy's wishes - a multi-day bike tour to increase sarcoma awareness and to help others dealing with sarcoma.

 The group raised $14,000 for sarcoma research that year.

 Liddy and her family were soon inspired to ride again, and they invited their friends to ride as "virtual teams" from around the world at the same time.
 Those events raised an additional $75,000 for sarcoma research in 2003.

 For the next two years, Liddy's family and friends continued Team Sarcoma in her memory.
 The "core team" and "virtual teams" held events around the world at the same time.
 Their numbers continued to hover at around 260 participants.

 From 2006-2010, the Team Sarcoma Initiative grew exponentially and included more than 50,000 participants.
 Hundreds of events were held around the world in an annual effort known as "International Sarcoma Awareness Week."
 The leaders of the Liddy Shriver Sarcoma Initiative helped more than 100 charities plan events, and more than $2 million was raised for sarcoma research, support and advocacy.

-Since 2010, the Liddy Shriver Sarcoma Initiative has worked to expand its world-class Research Grants Program with a focus on international collaboration.
-Expert volunteers in this program thoroughly review every grant application based on its own merits.
-As a result, the Initiative is funding some of the most cutting-edge, global collaborative research that has ever been done on sarcomas.
+From 2010-2014, the Liddy Shriver Sarcoma Initiative worked to expand its world-class Research Grants Program with a focus on international collaboration.
+Expert volunteers in the program thoroughly reviewed every grant application based on its own merits.
+As a result, Team Sarcoma events funded some of the most cutting-edge, global collaborative research that has ever been done on sarcomas.

-Our champions often choose to represent Team Sarcoma in an event or to plan events of their own.
-Event options include:
+Our champions chose to represent Team Sarcoma in an event or to plan events of their own.
+Event options included: